offici5l/offici5l.github.io/_articles/mi-error-codes.md

+---
-# Xiaomi Unlock Tool Error Codes Reference
+title: "Xiaomi Unlock Tool Error Codes Reference"

-This document provides a reference for common error codes encountered with the Xiaomi Unlock Tool, along with their descriptions and solutions.
+excerpt: "This document provides a reference for common error codes encountered with the Xiaomi Unlock Tool, along with their descriptions and solutions."
+category: "xiaomi"
+layout: article
 ---

 ## Error Code: 20041